GeghamKH/Profile/readme.md

 #  Hello, my name is Gegham Khachatryan

 # Summary
 *I am a technical support engineer with 4 years of experience.
 My work in technical support has provided me with valuable experience in customer service, including effective communication and problem-solving skills.
 I have also learned how to work collaboratively as part of a team and manage my time effectively.
-Since I studied programming at university for 6 years, I want to change my area of work and continue to develop my programming skills and use them to create high-quality software products.
+Since I studied programming at university, I want to change my area of work and continue to develop my programming skills and use them to create high-quality software products.
 I am looking for a team where I can learn from experienced colleagues, collaborate on complex projects, and use my knowledge to achieve successful results.*

 # Links